ros2hp/grmgr/README.md

 		// start grmgr service
 		go grmgr.PowerOn(ctx, wpStart, wpEnd)

-		// create limiter for DP process setting ceiling to 10. limiterDP := grmgr.New("dp", 10)
+		// create a limiter for DP process setting the ceiling to 10. limiterDP := grmgr.New("dp", 10)

 		for node := range ch {